-Another way that illegal immigrants may be able to work legally is through the use of asylum or refugee status.
-If an individual can demonstrate that they are facing persecution or danger in their home country and are seeking refuge in another country, they may be granted asylum or refugee status.
-This can allow them to work legally in the host country, although the process of obtaining this status can be complex and may involve a lengthy application process.
+Another way that undocumented immigrants may be able to work legally is through the use of asylum or refugee status.
+If an individual can show that they are facing persecution or danger in their home country, they may be granted asylum or refugee status.
+It allows them to work legally in the host country, although the process of obtaining this status can be complex and may involve a lengthy application process.

-In some cases, illegal immigrants may be able to work legally if their countries of origin have a treaty with the host country that allows for the temporary admission of workers.
-For example, the United States has such treaties with several countries, including Canada and Mexico, which allow for the temporary admission of certain categories of workers.
-These workers may be granted a temporary Work Visa that allows them to work legally in the host country for a limited period of time.
+In some cases, undocumented immigrants may work legally if their countries of origin have a treaty with the host country that allows for the temporary admission of workers.
+For example, the United States has treaties with several countries, including Canada and Mexico.
+These countries allow for the temporary entry of certain categories of workers.
+They may be granted a temporary Work Visa to enable them to work legally in the host country for a limited period.

-There are also a number of programs in place in certain countries that allow illegal immigrants to work legally on a temporary or permanent basis.
-For example, the United States has the Deferred Action for Childhood Arrivals (DACA) program, which allows certain individuals who were brought to the United States as children to apply for a temporary Work Permit and protection from deportation.
-Similarly, the United States has the Temporary Protected Status (TPS) program, which allows individuals from certain countries that have been designated as unsafe to live and work in the United States temporarily.
-Click for more.
+There are also several programs in certain countries that allow undocumented immigrants to work legally on a temporary or permanent basis.
+For example, the United States has the Deferred Action for Childhood Arrivals (DACA) program, which allows individuals brought to the United States as children.
+They may apply for a Temporary Work Permit and protection from deportation.
+Similarly, the United States has the Temporary Protected Status (TPS) program.
+It allows individuals from certain countries that have been designated as unsafe to live and work in the United States temporarily.